-When your car is not running anymore, you might think of scrap car recycling.
-Many people assume old cars are fully recycled, but that’s not true.
-In reality, only a portion of a vehicle is repurposed, while other materials go to waste.
+When your car stops running, you might start thinking about scrap car recycling.
+Many people assume old cars are completely recyclable, but that’s not entirely true.
+In reality, only a portion of a vehicle is repurposed, while the remaining materials go to waste.
 This lack of full recycling contributes to environmental damage and increases landfill waste.

 You might think, ‘Why can’t we recycle everything in a car?’
-Well, the materials used in the car cannot be recycled completely.
+Well, not all materials used in a car can be recycled completely.
 So, understanding how car scrapping works helps you make the right decision when disposing of your vehicle.
-To properly recycle your car, you must go with a genuine auto recycler who does their business ethically.
+To recycle your car responsibly, you should choose a genuine auto recycler that operates ethically.

 In this blog, you will learn: